opensafely-core/r-docker/README.md

 where `VERSION` is either v1 or v2.

-Under the hood, this builds `VERSION/Dockerfile` using docker-compose and buildkit.
+Under the hood, this builds `VERSION/Dockerfile` using docker compose and buildkit.

 In v1, we currently build a lot of packages, so an initial build on a fresh checkout can take a long time (e.g. an hour).
 However, to alleviate this, the